-Ruislip Gardens has always been regarded as the poor relation as far as the six "Ruislip's" mainly because it consists of one large estate of houses that were not really as well built as those in Ruislip Manor and there were no detached houses there, unlike South Ruislip.
+Ruislip Gardens has always been regarded as the poor relation as far as the six "Ruislip's" are concerned mainly because it consists of one large estate of houses that were not really as well built as those in Ruislip Manor and there were almost no detached houses there, unlike South Ruislip.

 The shopping area to be found the other side of the railway bridge can very much be regarded as a secondary parade.